I learned something recently: in youth ministry, youth group games are important. I mean really important.

 For more helpful Youth Group Resources:

-For 5X more games Download your free ebook: 100 Youth Group Games!
+For 5X more games Download your free book: 100 Youth Group Games!

 - 45 Grab and Go Lessons for Youth Pastors

-What games do you play with your youth group?
+What high school and middle school games do you play with your youth group?
 Leave a comment below to share your fun game ideas!